humio/humio-operator/charts/humio-operator/README.md

 This chart bootstraps a humio-operator deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-> **Note**: The Helm chart installs the humio-operator such that it only manages the resources within the same namespace as where the humio-operator itself is running.

 ## Prerequisites

 - Kubernetes 1.16+